Best Things To Do In Paris

 Palace of Versailles| ©Anthony Choren

-We all know the history of the rise of absolutism and its fall with the French Revolution, but visiting the Palace and gardens of Versailles is to relive it in each of its rooms.
-History aside, a visit to Versailles is a must both for the sumptuousness of the palace and its impressive gardens.
+We all know the history of the rise of absolutism and its fall with the French Revolution, but to visit the Palace and gardens of Versailles is to relive it in each of its rooms.
+Leaving aside the history, the visit is a must both for the sumptuousness of the palace and its impressive gardens.
+Any excursion to the Palace of Versailles: it will take you almost a whole day and you can reach Versailles from the center of Paris by train or hire an independent transport and a guided tour.

-When planning your visit check the opening hours of the Palace of Versailles, but keep in mind that the queues to buy tickets to the Palace of Versailles are about two hours minimum; book your tickets in advance will save you precious time that you can then devote to everything there is to see inside the Palace of Versailles.
+When planning your visit check the opening hours of the Palace of Versailles, but keep in mind that the queues to buy tickets to the Palace of Versailles are about two hours minimum; booking your tickets in advance will save you precious time that you can then devote to everything there is to see inside the Palace of Versailles.

-If you have decided to take what is one of the best tours from Paris, you will find these tips for visiting Versailles useful (also these others for visiting Versailles with children) and this post on where to eat in Versailles.
+If you have decided to take what is one of the best tours from Paris, you will find useful these tips for visiting Versailles (also these others for visiting Versailles with children) and this post on where to eat in Versailles.

 Book an excursion to Versailles from Paris